aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 First set the maximum current allowed by the DRV8825 drivers by adjusting the potentiometer (with a philips screwdriver) voltage according to the following expression.

 $$V_{ref} = \frac{I_{max}}{2}$$

+Afterward, the `mm/rev` units must be configured to verify the machine's correct precision.

 ## Roadmap